-The web agent displays an image of the Industrial Managed Switch's ports.
+The web agent displays an image of the Wall-mount Managed Switch's ports.
 The Mode can be set to display different information for the ports, including Link up or Link down.
 Clicking on the image of a port opens the Port Statistics page.
 The port states are illustrated as follows:

-State Disabled Down Link
+State Disabled Down Link PoE In-use

 RJ45 Ports

-SFP Ports
+SFP Ports -